Alban098/Breadboard-CPU-Emulator/docs/assembly.md

 This assembly language has some global restrictions :

-- It only supports 8 bits values
+- Values are 1 byte.
+- Addresses are 2 bytes.
+- Address space can go up to $FFFF, but currently the hardware is designed with mirroring after $3FF.
-- The largest address is 0xFF = 255
+- The address space is 1KByte but the last page ($0300 to $03FF) is reserved to the stack.
-- The size after compilation must not exceed 0xFF = 256 bytes
+- Stack overflow will trigger the computer to HALT.
+- The base computer is designed to work with big endian values.

-File should start with this header
+File should start with this header :

 ```
 #BB8BC_ASM_v1